VPOOJAASREE/4.Execution_of_NetworkCommends/README.md

 # 4. EXECUTION OF NETWORK COMMANDS

-## Aim : Use of Network commands in Real Time environment
+## Aim : Use of Network commands in Real Time environment.
 ## Software : Command Prompt And Network Protocol Analyzer
 ## Procedure: To do this EXPERIMENT- follows these steps:
 <BR>